zaakki-ahamed/Arabic_OCR_From_PDF/README.md

 # Arabic PDF OCR - Searchable PDF

 ## Description
-This Python script allows you to perform Optical Character Recognition (OCR) on a PDF file containing Arabic text.
+This Python script allows you to perform Optical Character Recognition (OCR) on a scanned PDF file containing Arabic text.
 The script uses Tesseract OCR to extract text from each page, generates a searchable PDF, and also saves the OCR text as a separate text file.
 It is useful for digitizing Arabic text from PDFs and creating searchable documents.

 ## Requirements
 - pdf2image==1.16.3